 Applications are reviewed by the Committee on International and Intercultural Studies and/or a Committee of Weave News Editors.
 Decisions are announced about two weeks after the deadline.
 We encourage you to review the previous Grant Recipients for an idea of projects that have been funded.
 Previous grant recipients' stories can be found at our Travel Grant Map and Archive.

 Grants will be made only to matriculated SLU students whose grant project is completed before the end of the last semester in residence.
 Grants may not be used for equipment, internships, package tours, or tuition/fees for courses or programs.
 Other SLU Scholarships, Fellowships and Grants are available to St. Lawrence students who are interested in working on international internships and enrichment projects.
 Detailed information is available through Career Services.

 Students who are awarded CIIS grant funding will be required to provide information and photos about their experience to be included on the CIIS Grant Recipients page when they return to campus.
 Recipients are also required to present about their experience during the semi-annual Festival of Scholarship.

-To apply for a CIIS Grant please complete the appropriate application.
+To apply for a CIIS Grant please complete the appropriate application on each grant's page.
 Applications are due on April 5th for Fall and Academic Year programs.
 Applications are due on November 5th for Spring programs.